Goals of the partnership with NCD Synergies

 The story of NCDs and injuries in Liberia

 Liberia is a small country in West Africa of 3.5 million people.
-The country is rebuilding its health system after a 14-year civil war, during which 90 percent of health professionals fled the country, and now coping with the worst recorded Ebola outbreak in history.
+The country is rebuilding its health system after a 14-year civil war during which 90 percent of health professionals fled the country, and recently faced one of the worst recorded Ebola outbreaks in history.
 Half of the population lives in remote rural areas with little or no access to basic healthcare.
 Many Liberians live on less than $1 a day, and the country had a per capita GDP of $414 in 2012.
 Though it is one of the poorest countries in the world, Liberia was spending approximately 15.5 percent of GDP on healthcare before the Ebola outbreak.

 - The Liberia Ministry of Health and Social Welfare has engaged with Last Mile Health and other partners in pilot projects focused on the development of comprehensive primary healthcare programs, such as Last Mile Health’s deployment of frontline health workers (FHWs) in the Konobo district of Liberia.

 Page sources: Last Mile Health, World DataBank, UNICEF, UN MDG database, thanks to Renato Quispe Ayala for research.